gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 ### Entropy

-The first concept we need to define is entropy, which we'll use to measure how mixed the answers are for a particular question.
-The intuition here is that we'd like to prompt the survey participant with questions that decrease the entropy in our target variable.
-If we get entropy down to zero, then we know with high confidence the result of the survey and can stop asking questions.
+The first concept we need to define is **entropy**, which we'll use to measure how mixed the answers are for a particular question.
+We'd like to prompt the survey participant with questions that decrease the entropy in our target variable.
+The faster we get entropy down to zero, the sooner we know with high confidence the result of the survey and can stop asking questions.

 <!-- prettier-ignore -->
 $$
 H(X) = -\sum_{x \in \mathcal{X}} p(x) \log_2 p(x)
 $$

+For simplicity, these code snippets focus on categorical data and don't cover entropy over continuous attributes<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup>.

 ```python
 import numpy as np